 [Elsa is visibly shocked]

 - In Wreck-It Ralph, the main character, Ralph, comes from a video game where he plays the role of the villain.
-Despite being actually a pretty decent person, the other inhabitants of the game are scared of Ralph and don't let him go inside the apartment - the only exception is the game's hero, Fix-It Felix, who seems unaware of Ralph's plight.
-This situation ultimately results in Ralph being so fed up with it all that he goes on a quest to find a proof that he can be a hero too.
+Despite being actually a pretty decent person, the other inhabitants of the game are scared of Ralph and don't let him go inside the apartment — the only exception is the game's hero, Fix-It Felix, who seems unaware of Ralph's plight.
+This situation ultimately results in Ralph being so fed up with it all that he goes on a quest to find a medal as proof that he can be a hero too.
 When Fix-It Felix decides to try to find him, the resulting chain of events ends up getting his affections rejected by a woman he falls in love with and being thrown in jail.
 When Ralph finally arrives to rescue him, Felix complains to Ralph about what it was like to be treated as a criminal, only for Ralph to state that it was like that for him every day.
 Then Felix realizes the nature of the game.
 He's always the hero who saves the day and gets all the praise.
-It just never occurred to him that Ralph is literally a Punch Clock Villain.
+It just never occurred to him that Ralph is literally a Punch-Clock Villain.
 It's his job to be the bad guy.
-He apologizes for being so inconsiderate and they grow closer as friends as a result.
+He apologizes for being so inconsiderate, and they grow closer as friends as a result.

 - The Lion King II: Simba's Pride: After Kovu's exile, Simba insists to Kiara that just as Kovu was chosen to follow in Scar's pawprints, he's following in his own father's, to which Kiara tearfully responds, "You will never be Mufasa!"; Simba is visibly shocked to hear that.